 SSH provides a secure communications channel between systems.
-You can configure SSH to use a key pair (a private key and a public key) to establish the secure connection.

-If you purchase the master console hardware option, you generate the SSH key pair when you configure the master console.
-If you purchase the master console software-only option, you generate the SSH key pair as part of the master console installation process.
-If you want to create an SSH connection (such as the SAN Volume Controller nodes), you must place the public key on every system.
+You can configure SSH to use a key pair (a private key and a public key) to establish the secure connection to a remote system.
+If you want to create an SSH connection (such as to the SAN Volume Controller cluster), you must place the public key on every system.
+The SAN Volume Controller provides a command to distribute a key to each node in the cluster.